binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Web Server Log Management

-It is essential to have reliable off-site logging.
+This will take some time to set-up, test and verify all the requirements.
+It is essential to have reliable off-site logging on most systems.

 #### Proactive Monitoring

 _Todo_